Skip to main content

 • private — traffic balancing will be performed only within the subnet.
 You can connect a public IP address to a private address — the balancer will be accessible from the Internet via NAT;

-• or public — the balancer will be accessible from the Internet and will be able to proxy requests from the public subnet to cloud servers on the private subnet.
-If you will be hosting cloud servers on the same subnet, choose a network of /28 or larger, or make sure that it has a free IP address for the load balancer port.
+• or public — the load balancer will be accessible from the Internet and will be able to proxy requests from the public subnet to cloud servers on the private subnet.
+If you will be hosting cloud servers on the same subnet, choose a network of /28 or larger, or make sure there is a free IP address for the load balancer port.

-10. Optional: Connect a public IP address.
+11. Optional: Connect a public IP address.
 If there is no free public IP address available, create a new IP address.
-The private subnet on which you create the balancer must be prepared for connecting a public IP address.
+The private subnet in which you create the balancer must be prepared to connect a public IP address.

-2. Optional: to change the name target group, press , enter a name and press .
+2. Optional: To change the name of the target group, click , enter a name, and click .

 3. Select the traffic assignment protocol that the balancer uses to send traffic to the target group.
 The following combinations of protocols are available for accepting traffic on the balancer and assigning traffic to the target group: